exasol/pyexasol/doc/user_guide/best_practices.rst

     myexasol4:8563
     myexasol5:8563

-PyEXASOL tries to connect to random node from this list.
+PyExasol tries to connect to random node from this list.
 If it fails, it tries to connect to another random node.
 The main benefits of this approach are:

 - Multiple connections are evenly distributed across the whole cluster;
 - If one or more nodes are down, but the cluster is still operational due to redundancy, users will be able to connect without any problems or random error messages;

 Consider Faster JSON-Parsing Libraries
 --------------------------------------
-PyEXASOL defaults to standard `json <https://docs.python.org/3/library/json.html>` library for best compatibility.
+PyExasol defaults to standard `json <https://docs.python.org/3/library/json.html>` library for best compatibility.
 It is sufficient for the majority of use-cases.
 However, if you are unhappy with HTTP transport, and you wish to load large amounts of data using standard fetching, we highly recommend trying faster JSON libraries.

 `rapidjson <https://github.com/python-rapidjson/python-rapidjson>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Rapidjson provides significant performance boost and is well maintained by creators.
-PyEXASOL defaults to ``number_mode=NM_NATIVE``.
+PyExasol defaults to ``number_mode=NM_NATIVE``.
 Exasol server wraps big decimals with quotes and returns as strings, so it should be a safe option.

 ``json_lib=[rapidjson]``